roboncode/avocadojs/docs/guide/working-with-models.md

 ```

 When `inserting`, `updating` or `deleting`, the affected documents are not returned by default.
 You need to request them.
 Use `return()` to get back the affected documents.
-You will receive the results in an array,
+By default, you will receive the results as an array,
-since more than one document could be affacted.
+since more than one document could be affected.

 ```js
 let results = await User.update({ active: false })